influxdata/telegraf/plugins/outputs/stackdriver/README.md

   ##   * double: preferred datatype to allow queries by PromQL.
   # metric_data_type = "source"

+  ## Tags as resource labels
+  ## Tags defined in this option, when they exist, are added as a resource
+  ## label and not included as a metric label.
+The values from tags override
+  ## the values defined under the resource_labels config options.
+  # tags_as_resource_label = []

   ## Custom resource type
   # resource_type = "generic_node"